Hydration and Nutrition

 3-5 Hour Rides

-Longer rides will also cause muscles to begin to break down as protein is burned when glycogen stores have been depleted (Remember the time you were coming home from a hot, long ride and just, all of the sudden, couldn't push the pedals anymore?
-That's the feeling.).
+Longer rides will also cause muscles to begin to break down as protein is burned when glycogen stores have been depleted.
+Remember the time you were coming home from a hot, long ride and just, all of the sudden, couldn't push the pedals anymore?
+That's the feeling.
 The best source for on the bike protein is either a fortified drink or solid food.
-Accelerade and Hammer Perpetuem both contain more calories than a typical electrolyte drink, as well as enough protein to stave off muscular depletion.
+Endurance drinks like Hammer Perpetuem contain more calories than a typical electrolyte drink, as well as enough protein to stave off muscular depletion.

-Some riders push endurance to new levels by participating in ultra-endurance and "Epic" races as well as multi-day stage racing.
-In these events proper nutrition is even more crucial as the body is taxed in every way.
-The body will struggle to recover from the previous effort, while the rider is planning for the next.
+Some riders push endurance to new levels by participating in ultra-endurance and "epic" races as well as multi-day stage racing.
+In these events, proper nutrition is even more crucial, as the body is taxed in every way.
+The body will struggle to recover from the previous effort while the rider is planning for the next.
 Multi-day events require a rider to consume several thousands of calories a day while on the bike.
+For these events, it's important to have multiple sources of calories at the ready, so that you can adapt to what your body needs as you go.
+Make sure you've tested all of your options during training, so you'll know what works for you!

 Electrolytes